 My thrifting adventures can surprise me sometimes and that’s what keeps me hungry for the hunt.
 Does that happen to you?
-I was out looking for one thing and then found this child’s DIY wooden chest stuffed in the back.
-It is totally sporting the 1980’s vibe and was begging me to bring it home to revive it back to beauty.
+Eventually, I was out looking for one thing and then found this child’s DIY wooden chest stuffed in the back. ot only is it totally sporting the 1980’s vibe, but also begging me to bring it home to revive it back to beauty.

 The faux front was cute, but those awful plastic knobs were killing me.
 Overall, it was in really great shape and even had the inside bottom replaced at one time.
 Oh, and I know that this is a previous secret weapons retreat as inside is written, “Rex and Tim.
 Don’t touch.
 Weapons here.”
 Rex and Tim better watch out!

 Since the top was made of mostly pine, it had oodles of wear and tear.
 And, since it’s a soft wood, just like the cabinet I recently refinished, I wanted to draw out those imperfections.
 First, I started by using my sander to take off the original finish and stain.

 See all the dents and dings starting to pop out? (a delightful giggle emerges…tee hee hee) Yes, I am easy to entertain. ahem.

 Next, once I got that finish off using a dozen or so sanding pads, (it seriously took more to get that wood revealed than my last two projects combined!)
 I was able to have it in the raw.
 Likewise, nothing needed but to give it a coat of my own furniture wax.
 See how it is warming up?

 Afterward. it’s time for the base.
 To begin, I remove those hideous plastic knobs and decided to replace them with some vintage wooden ones from my stash.

 Further, all I needed to do was make the holes a tad larger with my drill and stick them on.